bwgartner/ovh-power8-mariadb-benchmarking/README.md

 	* launch each instance combination (operating system + VM flavor)
 	* login to each instance, then
 		* install mariadb packages from distribution
+		* install any needed mysql library packages from distribution
 		* install sysbench packages from distribution (or find equivalent version and compile from source, as needed), yielding the resulting combinations:

 | Operating System | MariaDB version | SysBench version(s)|